Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 Portfolio Management Office Setup

 This office consists of a manager, who should be appointed with accountability for the success of the entire portfolio, and a supporting team that is responsible for verifying cost, value, and risk estimates provided in support of project proposals and requests for resources.
-A successful PMO leader needs to have a combination of talents including soft skills; detail oriented; experienced but able to think outside the box.
+A successful PMO leader needs to have a combination of talents including soft skills; detail-oriented; experienced and able to think outside the box.

 An organization that establishes a PMO demonstrates a commitment to reaching high ROI through the achievement of strategic business goals.
 Therefore, in order to set up a successful Portfolio Management Office, you need to adopt a successful Portfolio Management Process.